I took a long train to Gero, and

 My warmth, the heat in the hinterland of my heart

-The nature's lullaby for the tired
+A bamboo stick, the nature's lullaby for the tired

 Everything might have been forensically calculated,

-I heard the woodstairs screaming like a living thief detector
+I heard the wood stairs screaming like a living thief detector

 And the wind in the room made me feel bad about the old times